JavaScript Variable & Identifiers

 let and const were added in ES6 (2015) because var caused some confusing bugs. var still works, but most developers prefer let and const because they behave more predictably, especially when it comes to scoping.

-Below are the some important points for var:
+Here are some important points about var:

 • Can be redeclared